AntoineOrsoni/pyats-check-os/README.md

 * `rommon` files can be put in a specific folder (not always the root folder),
 * Documentation has been updated accordingly.

+## v1.8

+* fixing dual RSP issue.
+Device has two RSP slots but only one of the two RSP is inserted.

 # Using the scripts
 ## Testbed